7krh/RiskHack/README.md

  RiskCheat is a cheat project for **Risk: Global Domination**.

- This repository includes the base code, starter modules, and CLI ideas that you can expand with more cheats and functionality (such as dice control ).
+ This repository includes the base code, starter modules, and CLI ideas that you can expand with more cheats and functionality ( such as dice control ).

 ---

 ## Features

-- **Unlock All **
+- Unlock All
+  - Unlock cosmetics, maps, etc...
-  - Unlock premium features (cosmetics, maps, etc.)
+  - Unlock premium features.
   - Note: *Does not grant unlimited coins or server-side currency.*

 - **Modify Troops**